planetlambert/turing/README.md

   - I like Go, and it is the most readable language for me currently.
 - How is the performance?
   - My goal for this repository is to be a learning resource, when possible I biased towards readability.

-## Todo

-- Make sure interfaces (for UniversalMachine in particular) look right
-    - AbbreviatedTable shouldn't be able to Move, etc.
-    - Check pointers, etc.
-    - All of `standard.go` should be analyzed, etc.
-    - Documentation first?